-Key audit matter How the matter was addressed in our audit Refer to Note 14 in the annual report Our audit procedures, amongst other, included: The Group carries exploration and evaluation assets as at 30 June 2022 in accordance with the Group's accounting policy for exploration and evaluation assets. • Obtaining evidence that the Group has valid rights to explore in the areas represented by the capitalised exploration and evaluation expenditure by obtaining supporting documentation such as license agreements The recoverability of exploration and evaluation asset is a key audit matter due to the significance of the total balance and the level of procedures undertaken to evaluate management's application of the requirements of AASB 6 Exploration for and Evaluation of Mineral Resources ('AASB 6') in light of any indicators of impairment that may be present. and also considering whether the Group maintains the tenements in good standing.
-Making enquiries of management with respect to the status of ongoing exploration programs in the respective areas of interest and assessing the Group's cash flow budget for the level of budgeted spend on exploration projects and held discussions with management of the Group as to their intentions and strategy.
-Enquiring of management, reviewing ASX announcements and reviewing directors' minutes to ensure that the Group had not decided to discontinue activities in any applicable areas of interest and to assess whether there are any other facts or circumstances that existed to indicate impairment testing was required.
-Evaluating management's support and calculations for the impairment expense by checking: The allocation of the expenditure across the relevant tenements; The mathematical accuracy of the amount written down.
+Our audit procedures, amongst other, included:

+- Obtaining evidence that the Group has valid rights to explore in the areas represented by the capitalised exploration and evaluation expenditure by obtaining supporting documentation such as license agreements and also considering whether the Group maintains the tenements in good standing.

+- Making enquiries of management with respect to the status of ongoing exploration programs in the respective areas of interest and assessing the Group's cash flow budget for the level of budgeted spend on exploration projects and held discussions with management of the Group as to their intentions and strategy.

+- Enquiring of management, reviewing

+ASX announcements and reviewing

+directors' minutes to ensure that the

+Group had not decided to discontinue

+activities in any applicable areas of

+interest and to assess whether there are

+any other facts or circumstances that

+existed to indicate impairment testing

+was required.

+- Evaluating management's support and calculations for the impairment expense by checking:

+- The allocation of the expenditure across the relevant tenements;

+- The mathematical accuracy of the amount written down.